sfzhi/nclogin/README.md

 combination of agetty(8) and login(1) on the Linux console.

-It can also be used as a lightweight replacement for a local display manager to start an X.Org or a Wayland session.
+It can also be used as a lightweight replacement for a local display manager to start an X11 or Wayland desktop session.

 Requirements
 ============